Objective

 “templ-ubuntu”, “home-devdepserver”, and “home-utilityserver”.

-I now want to develop an initial demonstration web application in Golang with a SQLite database,
+I now want to develop an initial demonstration web application in Golang with a MariaDB database,

 using the central repository for source code storage.